-Whenever the message contains invalid syntax, an error stating "The message posted contains a "no-translate" syntax error." will appear above the email composer.
+Whenever the message contains invalid syntax, an error stating "The message body provided has an invalid usage of non-translatables" will appear above the email composer.
 A message containing a no-translate syntax error will not generate a translation request.

 Below you can find the most common scenarios where errors can appear.
 Please bear in mind that spotting these problems may be relatively easy, if the change in styling is very evident, or may prove more difficult, depending on how the platform's HTML handles it, and you may wish to try writing the segment from scratch.

 - markers have content that is in different HTML levels and have content surrounding them